danlombards/danlombards/README.md

   ##

                                                                 🙏🏼
                                      "The Bible is more modern than tomorrow morning's newspaper."
+                  For from Him and through Him and for Him are all things.
+To Him be the glory forever!
+Amen.
+(Rm 11:36)
 </div>